-Tyan recommends using an ATX power supply that conforms to industry standard revision 2.01.
-The Trinity K7 motherboard comes equipped with one onboard power connector.
-Figure 2-18 shows an ATX power connector.
-When plugging in the power connector, make sure that the plastic clip on the power connector is aligned with the plastic tab on the onboard connector (See Figure 2-19 below).
-Make certain that you do not miss any pins because if you do, you will void your warranty and cause damage to yourself or your motherboard when you turn the system on.
+The Trinity KT requires an ATX power supply.
+Tyan recommends using one that conforms to industry standard revision 2.01.
+The photos below show the ATX power connector before (Figure 2-12) and after (Figure 2-13) it has been plugged in.
+The plastic clip on the power connector should lock over the plastic tab on the onboard connector.
+You shouldn't be able to plug the power connector in any other way but just to be safe, make sure it looks like Figure 2-13 below.

+Make certain that you do not miss connecting any pins because if you do, you will void your warranty and cause damage to yourself or your motherboard when you turn the system on.
 After connecting the power, make sure the connector is seated firmly into its socket so it will not become loose or fall off when the computer is jostled or moved.
+NOTE: When installing your power supply, make sure the power supply switch is turned 'OFF'.
+You may turn the switch back 'ON' once you've finished building your system.